 cf. website (www.archbau.zhaw.ch).

 Bachelor of Arts in Architektur

 Master of Arts in Architektur

-The 3-year bachelor studies (6 semesters), which end with the Bachelor of Arts in Architecture (BA), allowing a professional activity, are the basis for the 2-year master studies (4 semesters), which end with the Master of Arts in Architecture (MA).
+– The 3-year bachelor studies (6 semesters), which end with the Bachelor of Arts in Architecture (BA), allowing a professional activity, are the basis for the 2-year master studies (4 semesters), which end with the Master of Arts in Architecture (MA).

-The Bachelor studies are structured on semester modules and include 180 Credits.
-The acquisition of experiences in studio based learning and in self-learning.
-It is very important to work together with students of the Civil Engineering Department during the entire study-period.
-During the 1st year of studies (assessment stage) the perception and development of architectural, constructive and creative concepts will be taught.
-Students will acquire important experiences through analytical and draft exercises.
+The Bachelor studies are structured in semester modules and include 180 Credits.
+The acquisition of experiences in studio based learning and in self-learning is key.
+It is also very important to work together with the students of the Bachelor in Civil Engineering during the entire study-period.
+During the 1st year of studies the perception and development of architectural, constructive and creative concepts is taught.
+Students acquire important experiences through analytical and draft exercises.
 Lecture courses, seminars and trips serve to deepen thematic focus points theoretically and to combine them with practice.
-Students will learn and practise written, oral and visual presentation techniques.
-Furthermore the fundamentals of natural sciences and liberal arts necessary for the main studies will be deepened.
-During the 2nd and 3rd year of studies (main studies), theory based project classes in ateliers and the acquisition of specialized basic knowledge (building physics/material technology, building realisation, household technology and supportive structure/foundation) form the two complementary poles of education.
-During the 3rd year, due to professionally applied optional modules, it is possible to continue individually a thorough study.
-The projects will include in their development architectural, as well as technical, ecological, economic, cultural and social problems.
+Students learn and practice written, oral and visual presentation techniques.
+Furthermore, the fundamentals of natural sciences and liberal arts necessary for the main studies are deepened.
+During the 2nd and 3rd year of studies, theory-based project classes in ateliers and the acquisition of specialized basic knowledge (building physics/material technology, building realisation, household technology and supportive structure/foundation) form the two complementary poles of education.
+During the 3rd year, due to professionally applied optional compulsory modules, it is possible to follow individual interests.
+The final projects include architectural as well as technical, ecological, economic, cultural and social problems.
 Students have the possibility of studying one semester at one of our partner schools: Escuela Tecnica Superior de Arquitectura de Valencia / Escola Tècnica Superior de Arquitectura de Barcelona / Universidade do Minho, Guimarães / Kingston University London / Universität der Künste UdK, Berlin / Hochschule München / Univerza v Ljubljani, Fakulteta za arhitekturo, Ljubljana / Katholieke Universiteit Leuven / Universiteit Antwerpen / School of Architecture CEPT, Ahmedabad (India).